-The Who is one of the greatest rock bands of all-time, and GoTickets.com can get you great Who concert tickets so that you can see them live and in person.
+The Who is one of the greatest rock bands of all-time, and we can get you great Who concert tickets to see them live and in person.
 You will remember a Who concert for the rest of your life, but no one knows how many more Who tours Pete Townshend and Roger Daltrey are going to do.
-So don’t say you’ll just wait until next time - go ahead and check out the 2013 The Who Tour concert dates and order your tickets to see The Who today.
+So don’t say you’ll just wait until next time - go ahead and check out The Who Hits 50 Tour concert dates in 2015 and order your tickets to see The Who today.

 The Who is one of the greatest bands in the world, and stand right next to The Beatles and The Rolling Stones as pioneers in the music industry.
 The Who formed in 1964 and consisted of Pete Townshend (guitar), Roger Daltrey (vocals), John Entwistle (bassist), and Keith Moon (drums).
 It all began when Townshend and Entwistle met in the street.
 The two formed a band called The Confederates.
 After they added more band members, the band was known as The Detours and was influenced by American blues and country music.
 Roger Daltrey was on lead guitar, Doug Sandom was on drums, and Colin Dawson was the lead vocalist.
 Dawson left the band and Daltrey moved to lead vocals.
 When Sandom left, Keith Moon came in as their drummer.

 The band officially became The Who in 1964 and became one of the most popular bands among the British mods.
 The Who became know for trashing their instruments is grand style and were the first to start this phenomenon.
 Pete Townshend smashed his first guitar in September of 1964, at the Railway Tavern in Harrow and Wealdstone, England.
 Rolling Stone magazine has listed this incident as one of the “50 Moments That Changed the History of Rock ‘n’ Roll.”